Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Doing Your Homework

-There are a lot of moving parts to consider when thinking about using a different lender from one you’ve used in the past or transferring an existing loan to a new lender.
+There are many moving parts to consider when thinking about using a different lender from one you’ve used in the past or transferring an existing loan to a new lender.
 What aspects of your student loans would benefit from transferring?
 What don’t you like about your current lender or servicer?
 What services or benefits would you like to get from a lender?

 SoFi Loan Products